-The website and its third-party marketplace mixes everything together, so just becuase you can find a Chanel bag on Amazon.com, that doesn't mean it's Amazon selling it for the manufacture's suggested retail price.
+The website and its third-party marketplace mix everything together, so just because you can find a Chanel bag on Amazon.com doesn't mean it's Amazon selling it for the manufacturer's suggested retail price.

 Here's a list of other brands you still can't find on Amazon.
 This list is by no means exhaustive, and there are likely many other big brands that don't offer their goods on Amazon.
-It is based on a cursory search of Amazon.com, as well as announcements from brands that have stated publicly that they would not sell with the e-commerce giant.
+The list is based on a cursory search of Amazon.com, as well as announcements from brands that have stated publicly that they would not sell with the e-commerce giant.

 Know of another big brand that doesn't sell directly on Amazon?
 Notice an error on this list?
 Please email the author at firstname.lastname@example.org

-While Birkenstock used to sell on Amazon, the brand stopped at the end of the year.
-In a letter by the brand's US CEO David Kaha wrote to retail partners last year, he wrote:
+While Birkenstock used to sell on Amazon, the brand stopped at the end of 2016.
+The brand's US CEO, David Kaha, wrote in a letter to retail partners:

 The Amazon marketplace, which operates as an 'open market,' creates an environment where we experience unacceptable business practices which we believe jeopardize our brand.
 Policing this activity internally and in partnership with Amazon.com has proven impossible.

-Rolex, like all high-end watch brands, does not offer its products for sale on Amazon.
+Rolex, like other high-end watch brands, does not offer its products for sale on Amazon.
 Luxury watchmakers dole out their product very carefully only to a select number of dealers worldwide.